sanjoy/DietLISP/README.rst

 DietLISP is an interpreter for an untyped Lisp variant written in Haskell.
-This is a toy project that I started working on during my winter break in the Doon valley (I can't compile anything larger on my Dell Mini 1018).
+This is a toy project that I started working on during my winter break in the Doon valley.

 The Language
 ============